leafo/scssphp/docs/index.md

 .navigation ul{line-height:20px;color:blue;}.navigation ul a{color:red;}.footer .copyright{color:silver;}
 {% endhighlight %}

+You can also change the number precision using the `setNumberPrecision($precision)` method.
+(The default precision is 5.)

 ### Source Line Debugging

 You can output the original SCSS line numbers within the compiled CSS file for better frontend debugging.